ml-tooling/opyrator/README.md

         return Output(message=input.message)
     ```

-    _Requirements: The function needs to be annotated with typing hints, and the `input` parameter and return value needs to be based on [Pydantic models](https://pydantic-docs.helpmanual.io/)._
+    _💡 An Opyrator-compatible function is required to have an `input` parameter and return value based on [Pydantic models](https://pydantic-docs.helpmanual.io/).
+The input und output models are specified via [type hints](https://docs.python.org/3/library/typing.html)._

 2. Copy this code to a file, e.g. `my_opyrator.py`
 3. Run the UI server from command-line: